batmanlab/MedSyn/preprocess/README.md

 python 1_seg_lung.py --img_folder path_to/
 ```
 The ``Patient_0111262324_Study_CT_CHEST_WITHOUT_CONTRAST_42526394_Series_2_DR_30_0.625_Reg_mask.nii.gz`` file is the lung mask of the Atlas image.
-We use [lungmask](https://github.com/JoHof/lungmask) to segment lung.
+We use [lungmask](https://github.com/JoHof/lungmask) to segment lung, please install it.

 ### Step 2: Run registration